-The Department or funded OOHC agency is responsible for you during your time in care and will have the records about you.
+The Department or funded out-of-home care agency is responsible for you during your time in care and will have the records about you.
 They may also have original documents such as your birth certificate or academic records.
 You should contact your caseworker to get access to these documents, as many young people have experienced difficulties in accessing these important documents once they have left care.
-It is important for you to prove who you are, as these documents are necessary when applying for a driver’s licence, Australian passport and government benefits (e.g. Youth Allowance).